Castell-Rüdenhausen

-Castell-Rüdenhausen was a County in the region of Franconia in northern Bavaria of the Holy Roman Empire, ruled by a branch of the Counts of Castell.
-It was created as a partition of Castell and in 1806, it was mediatised to Bavaria.
-A branch of the Princely House is the famous noble Faber-Castell family.
+Castell-Rüdenhausen was a county of the Holy Roman Empire in the region of Franconia in northern Bavaria.
+It was created in 1597 as a partition of Castell and was ruled by a branch of the Counts of Castell.
+In 1806, it was mediatised to Bavaria.

+On 7 March 1901, both branches of the family were raised to the hereditary rank of prince in primogeniture with the style of Serene Highness by Luitpold, Prince Regent of Bavaria.
+A morganatic branch of this princely house is the comital Faber-Castell family.